-Phase 3 of London Wasps delivery of the Aviva Premiership Rugby Schools Programme began in January, with coaches and children alike benefitting from warmer weather conditions, allowing them outside for their coaching sessions.
+Phase 3 of Wasps delivery of the Aviva Premiership Rugby Schools Programme began in January, with coaches and children alike benefitting from warmer weather conditions, allowing them outside for their coaching sessions.

 What is the Aviva Premiership Rugby Schools Programme?